Aggravating Dog Behaviors

 Good food is paramount to good dog behavior.
 Toss the sugar-producing “junk food”.
 Feed him a grain-free, good protein diet.
 This includes:

-- no sugar producing carbohydrates or artificial preservatives.
+- watch for sugar producing carbohydrates or artificial preservatives.

 You could see amazing changes in a week or so once the bad stuff gets out of his system.
 Mental and physical exercise is critical.
 Jean Donaldson (notable animal behaviorist and published dog trainer) said, “It is highly unlikely if the average dog owner will ever over-challenge their dog.”
 Insufficient mental and physical stimulation can cause or exacerbate behavior problems.